SkygearIO/features/features/202-session-management/design.md

 ## Extra Information Collection

-Optionally, developer can enable extra information collection at client side.
+Optionally, developer can send extra information to server.
-If enabled, client SDK would collect extra information about user and send them to server in a header.
-This collection is on best-effort basis, and fields are not guaranteed to have values.

 This information would be associated with the session.
 Server would update the session with the information provided in header (if present) every request.

-Following information would be collected at the moment:
+Following information is available at the moment:
 - Device name

+SDKs should provide helper functions to collect extra information if available.

 ## API Key per Client